MichaelHochriegl/SignalRGen/README.md

 The `ExampleHubClient.StartAsync()` can be called multiple times, as it checks if the connection is not disconnected and only starts it if the `HubConnectionState` is disconnected.
 So multiple calls will not start the connection multiple times.

-If you want to get a deeper understanding and look at the generated code, head over to the [wiki](https://github.com/MichaelHochriegl/SignalRGen/wiki) here on GitHub.
+If you want to get a deeper understanding and look at the generated code, head over to the [documentation](https://signalrgen.net).

 ## Recognitions
 This library wouldn't have been possible if not for the following people (please note: the order is completely random):